HeidiSeibold/HeidiSeibold.github.io/_posts/2015-09-16-Visualizing-Makefiles.md

 Turns out that you need just a few lines in R to get a decent graph.
 I figured this would make a nice first blog entry.
 The code is not super-nice yet and will probably not work for more complex Makefiles, but you can write me if you have ideas.
-And as soon as I have time, I will implement something for more complex Makefiles.
-For now though I think it is already a good first step and worth sharing.
+And when I have time again, I will implement something for more complex Makefiles.

 So here is the code and the visualisation of one of my Makefiles: